zmkfirmware/zmk/docs/docs/behaviors/hold-tap.md

 ### Hold-Tap

-The `tapping_term_ms` parameter decides between a 'tap' and a 'hold'.
+The graph below shows how the hold-tap decides between a 'tap' and a 'hold'.

 ![Simple behavior](../assets/hold-tap/case1_2.png)